The Cheeky Monkey Media Blog

 Here’s the list, in no particular order…

-When asked for his favourite website, Yan submitted Tesla Motors.
+When asked for his favorite website, Yan submitted Tesla Motors.
 Yan likes the site because it is:

 Simple: Everything Yan needs to find is on one page.
 When Yan wants to find something, all he needs to do is scroll down the page and click.
 Once he clicks on something that interests him, it is nicely presented to him.